Found 87 articles starting with O:

 Online vs. On-Line

-Some words evolve – or change – as time goes on.
-So what should you do when you have to choose between two words, meaning the same thing, written similarly, but different because they are coming from two different times?
-Is it the older version that ...
+Some words evolve – or change – over time.
+So what should you do when you have to choose between two words, meaning the same thing, written similarly, but different because they come from different time periods?
+Is it the older version that remain...

 online, on-line - correct spelling